samfitgen/trgen/docs/Olympic_Triathlon_Base-High_Volume.md

 **Description**:

-> Warm-Up 400m Easy, RPE4 800m Moderate-Hard, RPE8 Cool-Down 400m easy, RPE4
+> Warm-Up 400m Easy, RPE4 800m Moderate-Hard, RPE8 Cool-Down 400m Easy, RPE4
 > Shoot for a pace that’s more in line with your goal race pace, and if at all
 > possible, try doing this swim in open water.